JaimeMagiera/oct/README.md

   Calls the clean() function, which removes all generated files from an installation.

+### --import-template

+  Calls the import_template_from_url() function.
+Should be used in conjunction with the --template-url flag.

+### --template-url

+  The URL of the ova template to import.

 ### --release *version*
   The release version you wish to install the OKD/OpenShift tools for.
 This can be the complete release version (e.g. "4.7.0-0.okd-2021-03-07-090821") or the just the major.minor version, in which case the latest build of that version will be used (e.g. "4.7")